 Institutional Review Board

-The Webster University Institutional Review Committee (IRB) is responsible for the review of all human subjects' research at the home campus in Webster Groves and all worldwide campuses, United States and international.
+The Webster University Institutional Review Board (IRB) is responsible for the review of all human subjects' research at the home campus in Webster Groves and all worldwide campuses, United States and international.

 The IRB process applies to all Webster University faculty, staff, and students.
 Faculty members have a responsibility to inform students of the policies and procedures for obtaining IRB approval.
 The IRB process must be completed prior to any contact with human subjects.